STRATEGIES FOR HELPING EMPLOYEES COPE WITH ANXIETY AND STRESS

 With the amount of change caused by the coronavirus pandemic, this isn’t surprising.
 Nearly everything we did, from grocery shopping to childcare, was transformed to accommodate the realities and threats of the pandemic.
 We faced real fears about our health and the health of our loved ones.
 Millions were affected by furloughs and layoffs.
 Millions more went from working in offices to working at home.
 We experienced isolation and uncertainty.

 Fortunately, with millions being vaccinated daily and businesses hiring again, there is good news on the horizon.
 As we get closer to beating the pandemic, employers should look back at lessons learned and evaluate strategies for helping employees cope with stress and anxiety.
-April is also Stress Awareness Month, another reminder of how important it is to do this.

 Stress erodes productivity, motivation and morale.
 It stands in the way of success.
 So, what are some concrete tools and strategies employers can use to help employees respond to and manage anxiety and stress?
 What can employers do to create a culture that makes team members feel connected, cared for, and valued?